A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Decision Model $\mathcal{M}_{decision}$}

 We evaluate the ability of $\mathcal{M}_{decision}$ in selecting the top-one model on the validation set of seen data.
-Figure~\ref{fig:model_decision} show the confusion matrix of the $\mathcal{M}_{decision}$ models predicting best models versus true best models.
+Figure~\ref{fig:model_decision_hdr} and Figure~\ref{fig:model_decision} show the confusion matrix of the $\mathcal{M}_{decision}$ models predicting best models versus true best models for the HDR and VD tasks, respectively.
 It can be seen that $\mathcal{M}_{decision}$ have basic model selection ability.
 This is because the decision of model selection is based on the well-trained $\mathcal{M}_{scene}$, with one scene corresponding to a group of suitable models.
 We can also see that $\mathcal{M}_{decision}$ may make mistakes on some models,.
 This is because the top one model may not be significantly better than other models.